Types of functions

 Important

 While you can write logical expressions as shown above, there is also an action called Condition that lets you write If statements without an expression.
-You can insert a new step in your flow by asking Copilot to Insert a condition or by selecting the plus icon and searching for the connector called Condition.
+You can insert a new step in your flow by asking Copilot to Insert a condition or by selecting the plus icon and searching for the action called Condition.

 Screenshot of Choose an action with the Condition control selected.